Dice-K39/sinatra_project/README.md

 ## License

 This project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
-A [copy of the license](/LICENSE) is with cloned with this project.
+A [copy of the license](/LICENSE) is cloned with this project.